agileactors/academy-node-workshop/README.md

 1. Provide the checkEnv implementation which checks if the .env file exists in the root folder.
 2. Provide the readEnv implementation which reads the contents of .env if exists
-3. Provide the createEnv implmentation which creates the .env file
+3. Provide the createEnv implementation which creates the .env file

 ## Covers